ovisvanathan/hessian-bndtools-osgi/README.md

  * This file is part of the Colander Business Rules Project of Meghrules.com.
  * Copyright (C) 2012-2020 Meghrules.com.
 Meghrules.com, Meghrules.in, Meghrules.io
  * and other internet sites as well as Mamallansoft.com are owned by
- * Om Visvanathan Techmologies llc.
+ * Om Visvanathan Technologies llc.
- *
  ******************************************************************************/